Does Graphic Design Require Math? 10 Reasons Why It Does

 This is art or design generated by computers,

-Islamic designs are found in tiles, ceramics, wallpaper, and books.
+Islamic designs are on tiles, ceramics, wallpaper, and books.

 They are a major element of architectural decoration.